 25 fun and cool places to visit in London’s exciting attractions and neighborhoods now

 London is an exciting year round destination filled with amazing landmarks, historic architecture and attractions, there are so many exciting places to visit in London.
-You can always find new and fun attractions and activies to explore all around this vibrant city.
+You can always find new and fun attractions and activies to explore all around this vibrant and constantly changing city.
 What is so exciting about London is that it is constantly changing and recreating itself with more unique and one of a kind attractions to attract every kind of visitor.
 It seems like every neighborhood you visit is fun to explore with new things things to attract more tourists and even locals to hang out for a longer time frame and just enjoy the people and energy.
 Here are some of my favorite places to visit in London along with popular attractions that are always fun to revisit when you go back to London town.

 #1 Catch a discount ticket show in the West End

 The area around Leicester Square is where you can find a TKTs booth which sells popular shows at half price if there are any available seats for showings going on during the day.
 London as the most liveliest performance arts venues in all of Europe with fantastic Broadway musicals, dramas, comedy of theater that you can imagine happening anywhere around the world.
 Check out the TKTs site here fore more information on what’s available to see.
 Watching a performance on the West End is definitely one of the London bucket list experiences that you don’t want to miss when you visit the city.

 #2 Flea market shopping at Camden Lock and Market